 - Plant natives species & learn about their positive impacts

 Upcoming dates are:

 - June 23rd 9-1, 26th 3-7, & 27th 10-1

 Friends of Blackwater was awarded a grant from the National Forest Foundation to begin the Blackwater Rail Trail Botanical Restoration project, and we recently were awarded an additional grant from Dominion to help our efforts come along.
 Today, non-native “invasive species” like autumn olive, stilt weed, multiflora rose, garlic mustard, Tartarian honeysuckle, and Japanese barberry are choking out native plants like milkweed, an essential host for migrating Monarch butterflies.

-Last fall, we removed many of the worst invasive species — those that present the most harm to native plants and animals — and this spring will replant the area with beneficial native species, many of which will be grown from seeds collected from existing native plant populations by our volunteers!
+Last fall and this spring we removed many of the worst invasive species — those that present the most harm to native plants and animals.
+We are so excited to be replanting the area with beneficial native species, many of which have been grown from seeds collected from existing native plant populations by our volunteers!
 This project wouldn’t be possible without the help of the in-person volunteers.

 Visit our volunteering page and tell us how you’d like to help with this restoration project!
 Contact email@example.com for more information.